Computing Graph Edit Distance with Algorithms on Quantum Devices: Classical and quantum approaches to GED

 \section{Classical and quantum approaches to GED}

-Many classical algorithms for the GED problem exist \cite{BlumenthalGED, blumenthal2020}, but all known exact algorithms run in exponential time in the size of its input.
-The best performing approach uses A* search \cite{gedexactastar}, an algorithm largely used in the popular library NetworkX \cite{networkx}.

-Furthermore, many heuristics running in polynomial time in the size of its input, do exist too.
-The two most common approaches are either based on reduction GED problem to LSAPE (Linear Sum Assignment Problem with Error-Correction \cite{bougleux2017hungarian}) or based on local search.
+Many classical algorithms for the GED problem exist \cite{BlumenthalGED, blumenthal2020}.
+Clearly, given the computational complexity of GED, all known exact algorithms run in exponential time.
+A widely used approach is based on the A* search algorithm \cite{gedexactastar}.
+A different approach is to consider classical heuristics that run in polynomial time in the size of the input, however they are not all suitable to treat QUBO problems.
+The two most common approaches are either based on reduction GED problem to LSAPE (Linear Sum Assignment Problem with Error-Correction) \cite{bougleux2017hungarian} or based on local search \cite{localsearch}.

-A different heuristic algorithm is \emph{Simulated Annealing} (SA) \cite{simulatedannealing1983}.
-This probabilistic method minimizes multivariate binary objective functions and can be used to solve QUBO problems.
-Due to its physical background discussed later in Section~\ref{sec:methods}, it can be compared with quantum annealing and quantum computing approaches presented in the following sections.
+A different approach is the Simulated Annealing (SA) heuristic \cite{simulatedannealing1983}.
+This is a probabilistic algorithm that minimizes multivariate binary objective functions and can be used to solve QUBO problems.
+Due to its physical background discussed later in Section~\ref{sec:methods}, it can be compared with the approaches presented in the following sections.
 SA can be seen as taking a random walk in the solution space according to a Markov chain parametrized by a temperature parameter $T$ \cite{mcgeoch2014adiabatic}.
+We choose SA as classical counterpart in our comparison because it can straighforwardly be used to solve QUBO problems.